cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/lists.md

 2. Select **Edit**.
 This will allow you to:

     - Edit list name and description by selecting on the three-dots menu to the right of your list's name.
-    - Delete the list by selecting on the three-dots menu to the right of your list's name.
+    - Delete the list by selecting the three-dots menu to the right of your list's name.
     - Delete individual entries.
     - Manually add entries to your list.